-The main building is at the top of Wenceslas Square, behind an imposing statue of St. Wenceslas on his horse.
+The main museum is at the top of Wenceslas Square, behind an imposing statue of St. Wenceslas on his horse.
 It’s built on a site which was once Prague’s main horse market.

 The National Museum’s entrance hall is grand.
-Its sweeping staircases have intricate stonework and the surrounding walls display colorful frescos.
+Its sweeping staircases have intricate stonework and the walls display colorful frescoes.
 The exhibition rooms are the main beneficiary of the restoration work in process.

 The National Museum initially focused on natural sciences.
-In the 1900s the museum began acquiring historical objects to balance the science and history exhibits.
+In the 1900s the museum began acquiring historical objects to balance the science exhibits.

-“The National Museum helped bring about an intellectual shift in Prague.
+“The National Museum brought about an intellectual shift in Prague.
 The Bohemian nobility had been dominant politically, fiscally, and in scholarly and scientific groups.
 The National Museum served all the inhabitants of the land, lifting the nobility’s stranglehold on knowledge.”

 In 1949, the national government took control of the National Museum.
 In 1964, it became the home of five major components:

 - Museum of Natural Science

 - Historical Museum

 - Náprstek Museum of Asian, African, American Cultures